Layer-Guided UAV Tracking: Enhancing Efficiency and Occlusion Robustness

 According to the occlusion simulation during the training process, we believe that the enhancement of representational quality for core feature maps will be a more direct and effective approach to handle occlusion and background clutter.
 This perspective has been well verified by recent progress in conditional generative modeling and controllable synthesis.
 In these fields, the enhancement of feature controllability and the improvement of representation alignment are key factors for achieving robust performance under challenging conditions \cite{shen2024imagpose}.
-SCNet \cite{lin2025scnet} combines the Swin Transformer branch for global context modeling with the ConvNeXt branch for fine-grained local texture extraction, and achieves adaptive fusion through feature fusion modules equipped with space-channel attention.
-The design has achieved advanced performance in high-noise image denoising tasks.
-Although SCNet is aimed at image restoration tasks rather than visual tracking, its successful experience in coordinating global semantics and local details through a learnable attention fusion mechanism provides useful inspiration for feature enhancement in drone tracking.
+SCNet \cite{lin2025scnet} combines the Swin Transformer branch for global context modeling with the ConvNeXt branch for fine-grained local texture extraction, and also achieves adaptive fusion through feature fusion modules equipped with space-channel attention.
+Although SCNet is designed for image restoration rather than visual tracking, its successful approach to coordinating global semantics and local details offers valuable inspiration for feature enhancement in drone tracking.
 Motivated by these results, we propose a Global Grouped Coordinate Attention (GGCA) module, which is inserted between the ViT encoder and the prediction head.
 GGCA takes the ViT feature maps as inputs and applies grouped coordinate attention to capture long-range dependencies via explicit positional encoding along both height and width directions.
 Meanwhile, it further enhances the complementary of global contexts through dual pathways of average pooling and max pooling.
 The resulting attention weights recalibrate the channel and spatial responses, which helps enhance target-related cues while effectively suppressing irrelevant background interference.
 As a lightweight plug-and-play component, GGCA improves robustness to both occlusion and deformation without substantial inference cost.